loyjoy/welcome/documentation/JAVASCRIPT_API.md

 ## Authentication token

 An authentication JSON Web token (JWT), that provides the chat with an authentication context.
 The JWT issuer is "customer iss" (cf. https://sites.loyjoy.com/test/jwt.html).
 The JWT claim "email" is mandatory, the JWT claims "firstname" and "lastname" are optional.
-The JWT secret is provided in the manager in the tenant settings.
+The JWT secret can be set in "Bot" > "Cookies" in the field `Secret JWT key`.

 ```
 <script>